Josef Kajetán Tyl: Family

 Tyl's wife was a Czech actress Magdalena Forchheimová (1803–1870), who performed under the pen name Skalná.
 Tyl met her in 1829 during his first tour with a traveling theatre company, where they both performed.
-They married on 28 January 1839, yet their marriage stayed childless, as after a stillbirth Magdalena couldn't have any more children.
+They married on 28 January 1839, yet their marriage stayed childless, as after a stillbirth Magdalena could not have any more children.

 In 1841 Tyl fell in love with his wife's much younger sister Anna, who was also a talented actress and performed under the pen name Anna Rajská (1824–1903).
 They started an affair, Tyl did not divorce or leave his wife however and all three of them lived together in one household until his death.
 Anna bore her brother-in-law eight illegitimate children, their youngest son was born one month after Tyl died.
 Their sons went by their mother's surname Forchheim, daughters were allowed by the authorities to use father's surname Tyl.

 On 24 April 1861, five years after Tyl's death, Anna married Tyl's colleague, actor Josef Ladislav Turnovský, with whom she had three more children.
 Turnovský took care not only of Tyl's family but also of his legacy by saving his manuscripts and publishing his works.